- Search The Registry

 Christiana Carteaux was born Christiana Babcock in North Kingstown, Rhode Island.
 She was born to African and Narragansett Native American parents.
 She was a descendant of enslaved Blacks who worked the plantations of South County, Rhode Island, during the eighteenth century.
-As a young woman, she moved to Boston where she worked as a wigmaker and hairdresser.
-As a young woman, Christiana moved from Rhode Island to Boston where she began her career as a wigmaker.
-She was professionally known as Madame Carteaux, Women's Hairdresser, and Wigmaker.
-She was a successful business entrepreneur, and self-styled "hair doctress," generating income by hairdressing and selling her hair products.
+As a young woman, she moved to Boston, where she worked as a wigmaker and hairdresser.
+As a young woman, Christiana moved from Rhode Island to Boston, where she began her career as a wigmaker.
+She was professionally known as Madame Carteaux, a Women's Hairdresser and Wigmaker.
+She was a successful business entrepreneur and self-styled "hair doctress," generating income by hairdressing and selling her hair products.

 Her first marriage was to Desiline Carteaux, a clothes dealer.
-Her marriage to Carteaux believed to be of Caribbean origin, did not last.
+Her marriage to Carteaux, believed to be of Caribbean origin, did not last.
 In 1853 Christiana and Edward Mitchell Bannister met when he applied for work as a barber in her Boston salon.
 Her second marriage was to Bannister on June 10, 1857, who became one of the most successful Black artists because of Christiana Carteaux Bannister's financial and emotional support.
-Edward attributed much of his success to Christiana for her critical eye and her business sense.
-In 1869 the Bannisters moved to Providence, Rhode Island, and Christiana continued her business as a hairdresser as well as her activism.
+Edward attributed much of his success to Christiana for her critical eye and business sense.
+In 1869 the Bannisters moved to Providence, Rhode Island, and Christiana continued her business as a hairdresser and activist.
 In Boston, the Bannisters lived and worked with Lewis Hayden and participated in the Boston Underground Railroad.
 The Bannister hair salons became popular meeting places for Black and white abolitionists.

-During the American Civil War, Christiana Carteaux Bannister was an advocate for equal pay for Black soldiers.
+During the American Civil War, Christiana Carteaux Bannister advocated for equal pay for Black soldiers.
 In November 1864, she organized a fair sponsored by the Boston Colored Ladies Sanitary Commission to benefit the African American regiments, the 54th, and 55th Massachusetts and the 5th Massachusetts Cavalry, who served for a year and a half without pay rather than accept less than the white soldiers were paid.
-From 1847 to 1871 Christiana Carteaux Bannister maintained several salons in Boston including Cambridge, Boston, and Winter Streets.
+From 1847 to 1871, Christiana Carteaux Bannister maintained several salons in Boston, including Cambridge, Boston, and Winter Streets.
 When Christiana Carteaux Bannister and Edward Bannister moved to Providence, she opened another salon there.